Friends, family recall slain Motel 6 guard Carl Williams as fellow guards honor him

 Greg Poulsen, who worked with Carl Williams III as a manager at Babies R Us

 Greg Poulsen, who worked with Williams as a manager at Babies R Us, described him as sincere and hard working.
-Williams began working at Babies R Us before he was 20, according to family, and was a manager.
+Williams began working at Babies R Us before he was 20, according to family, and had just been promoted to an assistant manager at the Toys R Us in Clovis.

-“We don’t know why this had to happen,” he said.
+“Carl loved adventure, he loved to travel, to meet new people,” Poulsen said.
+Williams was looking forward to working at former president Barack Obama’s book signing next year, according to Poulsen.
+“He was so pumped at getting the opportunity.”

+Poulsen said he still doesn’t understand why Williams’ death had to happen, but he urged the crowd of more than 100 mourners to honor Williams by living how he would want them to live.
 “This can go one of two ways.
-You can be filled with fear and worry, or you can live like Carl and appreciate every moment.”
+You can be filled with fear and worry, or you can live like Carl and appreciate every moment,” he said.

-Tiffany Gould recalled growing up with her cousin, riding quads in Madera Ranchos and watching scary movies.
+Tiffany Gould recalled growing up with her cousin, remembering when he would visit her in Madera Ranchos.
+“During his stay, we would go riding quads – or flip them,” she laughed. “ I’m not sure what we did more of.
+We would play tag at night and watch scary movies.”
 She said she kept in contact with Williams through Snapchat, and her last contact with him was through the social media app.

-“I was in a town called Carlsbad,” she said, smiling.
-“I sent (a picture) to him with a view of the ocean.”
+“I was in a town called Carlsbad,” Gould said, smiling.
+“I sent (a picture) to him with a view of the ocean, and it said ‘Carlsbad.’”
 Gould said Williams replied to her, teasing her about the name of the city.
 “And that’s the last I heard from him,” she said.

+Williams’ mother, Francine Williams Hicks, said she was in shock when she learned her son had been murdered.

 “I could go to my right and hit the brick wall, or go ahead and choose to do something good and follow God’s path,” she said.
 “I chose my left.”

-Williams Hicks is dealing with the loss by bonding with Williams’ fiance.
-“I’m not going to see my grandchildren or the wedding day,” she said, “but (she) will always be my daughter.”
+Williams Hicks is dealing with the loss of her son by bonding with Williams’ fiance, Wendy Lo.
+“I’m not going to see my grandchildren or the wedding day,” she said, “but (Lo) will always be my daughter.”

+Williams Hicks asked others to donate blood in memory of Williams, who regularly donated to the Central California Blood Center.

-Williams is survived by his parents, his fiance, his four sisters and two brothers.
+Williams is also survived by his father Carl Williams Jr., his sisters Crystal Shirkey and Ashley Williams, his stepsisters Annie and Ellie Hicks, and his stepbrother Judd Hicks.

 Ashleigh Panoo: 559-441-6010, @AshleighPan